utiasDSL/clare/README.md

 ## PEFT Configuration

 CLARE uses a custom PEFT adapter configuration.
-Below is an example configuration for the CLARE adapter:
+Below is an example configuration for the CLARE adapter for the DiT-Dec policy:

 ```json
 {